 The staff started to coordinate the task of gathering information to properly document the record.
 Moreover, the criteria for establishing the record was somewhat different than it was when the world record was set in previous years.
 In 2019, the 48th Balloon Fiesta registered 588 hot air balloons representing seventeen countries.

 On October 6, 2019, the regular morning mass ascension involved the launching of 524 hot air balloons from the Balloon Fiesta Park in New Mexico.
 Furthermore, the launch was documented with photos and videos of the launch, which provided a listing of unique banner numbers issued by the event.
 Later, the launches were confirmed in two ways-

-- Launch Directors that were assigned to specific quadrants on Balloon Fiesta Park to collect a launch slip from each pilot before they leave the ground.
+- Launch Directors were assigned to specific quadrants of Balloon Fiesta Park to collect a launch slip from each pilot before they left the ground.

 It was an honor for the Albuquerque International Balloon Fiesta to receive a great title to add to their already spectacular event.
 Overall, the event was great even though one of the days had some phenomenal clouds that came in and some fog that is unusual for the city of Albuquerque.

 Additionally, there was quite a contrast between the Saturday and Sunday flights and so a lot of balloons were on the ground on Saturday.
 But, they did get to fly the next day and Guinness was able to recognize that.